GSA/digitalgov.gov/content/posts/2019/05/2019-05-07-two-complementary-teams-with-same-goal.md

 ---
 slug: two-complementary-teams-with-same-goal
 date: 2019-05-07 11:00:00 -0500
-title: 'How 18F and PIF Work Together in Agencies'
+title: 'How Presidential Innovation Fellows and 18F Support One Another in Agencies'
 deck: 'Two teams working together to help agencies become more effective at meeting the needs of citizens'
 summary: 'Two teams working together to help agencies become more effective at meeting the needs of citizens.'
 authors: